TrellixVulnTeam/swahilipython_SCMU/Doc/reference/lexical_analysis.rst

 *identifiers*, *keywords*, *literals*, *operators*, and *delimiters*.
 Whitespace characters (other than line terminators, discussed earlier) are not tokens, but serve to delimit tokens.
-Where ambiguity exists, a token comprises the longest possible string that forms a legal token, when read from left to right.
+Where ambiguity exists, a token comprises the longest possible string that forms a legal token, when read kutoka left to right.

 .. _identifiers: